Zachary2311/demo-progs/README.md

 ### Automatic Downloads

 When the listener is enabled for a guild, every new message containing a Bluesky post URL triggers a download.
 The bot streams the video to a temporary file within the data directory, uploads it to Cloudflare R2, and cleans up the file afterwards.
-The reposted message attaches the video directly in Discord and, unless silent mode is enabled, adds an informative embed plus a download button that links to the Cloudflare-hosted copy.
+The reposted message attaches the video directly in Discord when it fits under the configured size limit (default 8 MiB) and, unless silent mode is enabled, adds an informative embed plus a download button that links to the Cloudflare-hosted copy.
+Videos that exceed the size cap skip the attachment and instead share the Cloudflare URL alongside the same download button so members can still access the video.

 HLS variants that use MPEG-TS segments are remuxed (no re-encode) into `.mp4` files via ffmpeg before upload so Discord can play them inline.
 Fragmented MP4 variants prepend the required initialization segment before their media segments so the resulting `.mp4` files play inline in Discord.